Expected family contribution

 In the post-secondary education system of the United States, an expected family contribution (EFC) is an estimate of a student's, and for a dependent student, their parent(s)' or guardian(s)', ability to pay the costs of a year of post-secondary education.
 The EFC is used in the United States student financial aid process to determine an applicant's eligibility for need-based federal student aid.
 In most cases, the same estimate is also used for state and institutional (college-based) financial aid.
 The EFC is included on the Student Aid Report and Institutional Student Information Record, which are sent after filing a form called a Free Application for Federal Student Aid (FAFSA).

 There are a number of free calculators on the Web to help applicants estimate the EFC before filing the FAFSA.
 Recipients of need-based financial aid must reapply for each year by completing a new FAFSA.

-The term and concept of Expected Family Contribution will be replaced by the term Student Aid Index in 2022.
+The term and concept of Expected Family Contribution was replaced by the term Student Aid Index (SAI) in 2024.
+While the minimum EFC was zero, the SAI can be a negative number as low as -1500.